poplatek/payment-methods-book/dankort/dankortmobil/README.md

 ## Purchase use case

-- Clerk inputs a low value sales price
+- Clerk inputs a low value sales price (Below 200 DKK, circa $30)
 - Customer pays via NFC tap using the mobile phone

-This payment methods is similar to normal NFC payment and in all likelihood requires a PIN entry every now and then and is not this simple every time.
+This payment methods is similar to normal NFC payment and in all likelihood requires a PIN entry every now and then and is unlikely to be this simple every time.

 See video: https://www.youtube.com/watch?v=w5s4_mp5I2k